jarredwitt/ampersand-model-validations-mixin/README.md

   }
 }
 ```
-If the property is an object then just use 'property.name' the key of the validations object.
+If the property is an object then just use 'property.name' for the key of the validations object.
 Currently there are only 5 types of validations that are possible.

 ##### Range
 ```